Muriel Humphrey: Political life

 Muriel was nominated by the Democratic-Farmer-Labor Party and subsequently appointed to the Senate vacancy by Minnesota Governor Rudy Perpich, serving from January 25, 1978, to November 7, 1978, in the 95th Congress.
 She was the first spouse of a former vice president to serve in Congress as well as the first woman to represent Minnesota in the U.S. Senate, preceding the Democrats Amy Klobuchar and Tina Smith.

 Muriel had years of experience as a public speaker, and was an active senator.
 According to Karina Karr, Humphrey was ostracised by the all-male Senate, but served on the Foreign Relations Committee and voted reliably to support the foreign policy of the Jimmy Carter administration.
 According to an official Congressional biographical summary, "Muriel Humphrey pursued her own interests during her brief tenure, supporting an extension of the Equal Rights Amendment (ERA) ratification deadline and advocating several programs to benefit persons with mental disabilities."

 Among the issues which she championed was public visibility for Down Syndrome, a topic she had become passionate about due to her granddaughter Victoria Solmonson's condition.
 During her husband's presidential campaign in 1967 and 1968, she visited facilities for people with Down Syndrome in Long Island and was featured by the New York Times.
 In 1970, she gave a speech on this topic which was reprinted in a prestigious medical journal.
 As a senator, she sponsored the Mental Health Advocacy Act of 1978.

 After consulting with President Jimmy Carter, Muriel chose not to stand as a candidate for the 1978 United States Senate special election in Minnesota for the remaining term.
 "It was the most challenging thing I've done in my whole life," she said.

 Looking back at her political life, Humphrey reflected "There's something I've been wanting to say for a long time.
 I'm a liberal and I'm proud of it.
 In fact, I was probably a little more liberal than Hubert was.
 I just wanted to say that."
 While in office, and after, she pressed for the right for women to choose to have an abortion and worked towards legislation for the rights of the mentally disabled.

 Second marriage

 In 1981, Humphrey married Max Brown, a friend from childhood.
 "I don't live a life of politics any more," she said after her second marriage.
 "Max and I have so much fun.
 We have a wonderful companionship that Hubert and I didn't have, couldn't have.
 We were so busy and it was so official almost all the time."
+She died in 1998.
 Max Brown died in 2004 at the age of 93.

-Death

-When Muriel Humphrey Brown died, she was survived by her husband of 17 years, Max Brown, and her children, who were at her side when she died at the age of 86.
-She is interred in Lakewood Cemetery in Minneapolis, Minnesota, next to her first husband, Hubert H. Humphrey.